-- Use of a trust can avoid the cost and delay of probate
+- The use of a trust can avoid the cost and delay of probate.

-- A trust provides continuity of estate asset management
+- A trust provides an uninterrupted connection of the management of estate assets.

-The Arizona estate planning attorneys at Platt & Westby charge reasonable fixed fees to draft trust and related documents.
+Our Arizona estate planning attorneys at Platt & Westby, P.C., charge reasonable fixed fees to draft trust and related documents.
 Assistance in funding the trust, including preparation of deeds and other instruments needed for this purpose is provided at our regular hourly rates on an "as needed" basis.
 Many of our clients choose to perform the funding of their trusts themselves.

-Contact our office or call 623-239-4422 to speak with an experienced Phoenix trust attorney at Platt & Westby, P.C., to help you with your trust matters.
+Contact our office or call 602-277-4441 to speak with one of our experienced Phoenix trust attorneys at Platt & Westby, P.C., to help you with your trust matters.